tristanzickovich/ucr-cs100/textbook/C++/boost/smartpointers.md

 Simply put, a scope can be viewed as everything in between at set of curly braces.
 For instance, everything inside a function has its own scope.
 Inside of a function (or class), any declared scoped pointers will be deleted when the function is destructed.
+What sets it apart from normal variables declared in a scope is it is non-copyable.

 ###General Rules:
 To maintain its proper functionality, there are a few rules that come along with the scoped pointer.